Sleepless in the U.S.

 Not surprisingly, many people turn to their doctors and pharmacies to find relief from sleep issues.
 Here are a few interesting items from the National Health and Nutrition Examination Survey, 2005–2010:

-- About 4% of U.S. adults aged 20 and over used prescription sleep aids in the past month.
+- About 4% of U.S. adults aged 20 overused prescription sleep aids in the past month

 - The percentage of adults using a prescription sleep aid increased with age and education.
 More adult women (5.0%) used prescription sleep aids than adult men (3.1%).

-- Prescription sleep aid use varied by sleep duration and was highest among adults who sleep less than 5 hours (6.0%) or sleep 9 or more hours (5.3%).
+- Prescription sleep aid use varied by sleep duration and was highest among adults who slept less than 5 hours (6.0%) or slept 9 or more hours (5.3%).

 - One in six adults with a diagnosed sleep disorder and one in eight adults with trouble sleeping reported using sleep aids.
 (3)